naimavahab/ImageProjects/README.md

 # ImageProjects
-First project for finding number plate in images using python
+First project for finding number plate in images using python - (For study purpose)

 Reference :https://github.com/abdulfatir/pyANPD